edwards158/dynamic-risk-assessment/README.md

 - diagnostics.py - script that performs diagnostic tests related to your model as well as your data.

 **Model Reporting**
-- reporting.py, app.py, apicalls.py - scripts that create ==reports== related to your ML model, its performance, and related diagnostics.
+- reporting.py, app.py, apicalls.py - scripts that create reports related to your ML model, its performance, and related diagnostics.